Who Won The Best Meme: Jennifer Garner Or Meryl Streep?

 Ever since, the public has been awaiting another Garner bomb.
 We've also been waiting for a reboot of Alias, really.
 Garner's surprised face at the Oscars represents more than a meme: It's the reemergence of Jennifer Garner.

 Stripped of Garner's oeuvre, the meme isn't that applicable, unfortunately.
 It's not directly suggestive.
-Garner could be realizing something terrible.
-Or, she could have realized something amazing!
+Garner could be realising something terrible.
+Or, she could have realised something amazing!
 Maybe Garner discovered, deep within her belly, a love for Caleb Landry Jones, as I have done in recent weeks.
-Or maybe Garner simply had diarrhea.
+Or maybe Garner simply had diarrhoea.
 We just don't know, and it's harder to project upon her blank stare than it is to do the same to Meryl Streep.

 Advertisement